robertseaton/os-blog/_posts/2011-11-01-installing-a-fedora-virtual-machine.markdown

     ![naming your virtual machine virtualbox](http://os-blog.com/img/linux-vm-osx-2.jpg)

 3. How much memory you decide to dedicate to your virtual machine depends on your personal preference and on how much memory your host machine has.
-I reccommend you allocate at least 512 MB.
+I recommend you allocate at least 512 MB.
 You can always change this setting later.
 Once you've decided, press "Continue."

     ![deciding how much memory to give your virtual machine virtualbox](http://os-blog.com/img/linux-vm-osx-3.jpg)